2026-03-01

 Inner Source Contribution Model

-We explicitly chose an inner source model over a top-down mandate.
+An inner source model works better than a top-down mandate.
 The platform team maintains core actions, but any engineer can contribute:

 The contribution process: